 unless an independent evaluation of available information indicates there is no liability;

 (5) denying a claim without including the following information:

 (ii) the name, address, and telephone number of the insurer's claim service office or the

 claim representative of the insurer to whom the insured or claimant may take any questions or

 (iii) the claim number and the policy number of the insured; and

-(iv) if the denied claim is a fire claim, the insured's right to file with the department of commerce a complaint regarding the denial, and the address and telephone number of the department of commerce;
+(iv) if the denied claim is a fire claim, the insured's right to file with the Department of

 (ii) the demand was reasonable under the circumstances in which it was made;